-''HOW'' ADVERBS (most -ly words tell "how;" these are only examples) angrily briskly busily carefully carefully courageously courteously dangerously dangerously dangerously eagerly gently heavily honestly honestly hungrily intensely hungrily intensely noisily proudly rapidly silently silently silently softly smoothly softly stubbornly suddenly tenderly tiredly "WHEN" ADVERBSafterwardsalwaysbeforedailyearlyearlyeverforeverhourlylatelatermonthlynevernightlynowsoonsoonerthentodaytonightweeklywheneveryearlyyesterdayyet ''WHERE'' ADVERBS around (as in "Let's walk around.') down (as in "Set it down.') downward everywhere far here in (as in "He fell in.') inside (as in "Go inside.') nearby nowhere Out (as in "Put the dog out.')
-Outside (as in "She's outside.') someplace somewhere there underfoot underground up (as in "Take it up with him.'') upstream where 'These are adverbs when used as in the examples.
-However, when followed by tenderly used as in the examples.
+"HOW" ADVERBS (most -ly words tell "how;" these are "WHEN" ADVERBS "WHERE" ADVERBS

+only examples) afterwards around (as in "Let's walk around.")

+angrily always down (as in "Set it down.")

+briskly before ,

+busily daily downward

+carefully early everywhere

+courageously ever far

+courteously forever here

+dangerously hourly İN ^{★★} (as in "He fell in.")

+eagerly late inside (as in "Go inside.")

+gently later nearby

+heavily monthly nowhere

+honestly never OUt (as in "Put the dog out.")

+hungrily nightly outside (as in "She's outside.")

+intensely now someplace

+noisily soon somewhere

+proudly sooner there

+rapidly then underfoot

+silently today underground

+slowly tonight up (as in "Take it up with him.")

+smoothly weekly upstream

+softly when where

+stubbornly whenever

+suddenly yearly

+swiftly yesterday

+tenderly yet These are adverbs when used as in the examples.

+tiredly However, when followed by

+uncomfortably nouns, they become prepositions, as in "Take it

+wearily up the stairs." or "He fell in a hole."